alefadonis/AlefAdonis/README.md

-If you think this Github it's a complementetion for my CV, you are totally wrong.
-I just put here all the things that i am working with and i think its cool to share.
+If you think this Github is a complementation of my CV, you are partially right.
+I just put here all the things that I am working with and it's cool to share.

 ### Hello and Welcome to My GitHub 👋

 - 💼 { I am working at Visagio as a Software Engineer Part-Time }
-- 🌱 { My learning path is now passing through: Web Development }
+- 🌱 { My learning path is now passing through: Web Development and Artificial Intelligence}
 - 🕵🏻‍♂️ { Trying to learn neuroscience }
 - 😄 { Pronouns: He\his }